Silver City Highway: Along the Murray River

 The highway begins at its intersection with Sturt Highway in the town of Buronga in the far south-west of New South Wales.
 Buronga is located immediately across the Murray River from the city of Mildura in Victoria.
 From here the highway heads northwesterly through a pocket of farmland at the locality of Mourquong, before turning on a more westerly heading.
 The road then traverses arid savanna before again reaching the farmland surrounding Dareton.
 The road takes on the name Tapio Street within the urban area.
 Continuing west the enters into more farmland at Curlwaa.
-Here the road comes to a T-insection where a turn to the west is required to stay on Silver City Highway.
+Here the road comes to a T-intersection where a turn to the west is required to stay on Silver City Highway.
 The road to the east is also gazetted as a spur of the highway and is signed as Calder Highway, to which it connects a short distance away across the single lane Abbotsford Bridge over the Murray River.
 Continuing west on the highway, the farmland largely continues the entirety of the short distance to Wentworth.
 Upon entering Wentworth, the road takes on several names within the town's urban area.
 Firstly it takes on the name Wentworth Street, before turning west at the Sandwych Street intersection and using that name.
 The highway then crosses the Darling River over a lift-span bridge.
 At Adams Street the highway then turns north, keeping the name until it leaves the urban area.

 Wentworth to Broken Hill

 Heading north out of Wentworth, the highway enters arid scrublands and it swings northwest towards the Great Darling Anabranch.
 Once it reaches the normally dry river, it follows the anabranch upstream crossing it at Bunnerungee Bridge.
 The highway continues to follow the anabranch north, passing nearby several normally dry lakes, including along the shoreline of Popitah Lake.
 Roughly following the creekbed of Coombah Creek northwards a short distance, the highway then enters the depression of Coombah Lake.
 The roadway crosses the lakebed atop an embankment.
-Upon reaching the other side the highway passes Coombah Roadhouse, where fuel and supplies can be purchased.
 From here the highway re-enters the lakebed and continues along it to its northern extent.
 To the north of Coombah lake the road passes to the west of similarly dry Kudgee Lake, the roadway then follows the western side of the Pine Creek creekbed crossing it after some distance, then following it along the eastern side much of the remainder of the way Broken Hill.
 Upon reaching the approaches to Broken Hill, the terrain elevation becomes a little more varied from the very flat journey travelled so far, as this area is part of the Barrier Range.
+There is no fuel available along this stretch since the Coombah roadhouse permanently closed.